Columbia-PRIME/pcpr/README.md

 #> [1] 3
 ```

+Because our mixtures data is often incomplete in practice, let’s
-Let’s simulate a random 20% of the values as missing (`NA`) with the
+simulate a random 5% of the values as missing (`NA`) with the
 `corrupt_mat_randomly()` function:

 ``` r